Ginger-Stone/Track-My-Comments/README.md

 ```

 4. Save your files to trigger the extension to scan for comments automatically.
-5. Access the generated Markdown file to view and navigate through your comments efficiently.
+5. Access the generated Markdown file named `comments.md` in the root folder to view and navigate through your comments efficiently.

 ## Contributions and Bug Reports: